 While admission is free, you should plan on bringing some cash for the food.

-Listen to Jazz in the Park
+Listen to Music in the Parks

 For more fun after the sun goes down, check our nighttime activities section.

 For a list of free activities, you can enjoy throughout the year, read our full post covering free things to do in Boston.

 The following section includes fun activities to enjoy after dark in Boston during the month of July.